Watch a new video about the six projects that currently make up the POPS Program,

 and how these projects are going to transform the way we do our work.

-- Permitting system (TRACS) upgrade: TRACS is the backbone of how BDS and interagency partners track and process permit applications and manage cases.
+- Permitting system (TRACS) upgrade (AMANDA): TRACS is the backbone of how BDS and interagency partners track and process permit applications and manage cases.
 Although the database was upgraded to a supported version in 2017, staff currently use desktop software from 1999.
-This next upgrade will allow staff to do their work much more quickly.
+This next upgrade will allow staff to do their work much more quickly, and we're calling it AMANDA.

 - Inspections Scheduling: City inspectors currently do their scheduling and routing manually every morning.
 This administrative work can be automated through an inspections scheduling system.